How do you structure the order of exercises for your workouts?

-When I say “challenging” exercises, I mean you are focusing on the most challenging compound exercises that require multiple joints and a lot of effort, such as Squats, Lunges, Bench Press, or Pullups for example.
-These exercises give you the most bang for your buck, as I described in Part 3 of my Efficient Strength Training 101 article series: How to Choose Effective Exercises.
+When I say “challenging” exercises, I mean you are focusing on the most challenging compound exercises that require multiple joints and a lot of effort, such as Squats, Lunges, Cleans, or Pullups for example.
+These exercises give you the most bang for your buck.

-So here are 3 reasons to complete the most challenging exercises in the beginning of your workout:
+So here are 3 reasons to complete the most challenging exercises in the beginning of your workout or circuit:

 1) You have the most energy

-At the beginning of the workout after a light warm up, your muscles are likely filled with sufficient glycogen (energy for your body), your muscles are fresh, and your cardiovascular capacity is the highest.
-You are ready to hit the weights hard and you might as well use this energy on the most important exercises that you get the best results.
+At the beginning of the workout after a light warm up, your muscles are likely filled with sufficient glycogen (energy for your body), your muscles and nervous system are fresh, and your cardiovascular capacity is the highest.
+Because you are ready to train hard, you might as well use this energy on the most important exercises that you get the best results.
 Starting out with shoulder raises or a biceps curl is not a great use of your energy.

 2) You are more focused